How to Remove a Load Bearing Wall Safely: A UK Guide

 1. Engineering Design

-The engineer measures the loads and produces the calculation pack.
+The engineer measures the loads and produces the calculation pack with beam size, padstone specification and drawings.

 2. Building Control Application

-Submit a Building Notice or Full Plans application with your calculations.
+Submit a Building Notice or Full Plans application with the structural calculations.

 3. Temporary Support (Propping)